samsudinng/MSAI_SQuAD_BiDAF/README.md

 https://drive.google.com/open?id=1cPpDSnXKm-Grh7yW8nU3EQq1skfVBBnm

 Unzip the file in the same folder as the script files.
-If you setup correctly, you should have a /data folder in the same folder as the script files containing the following files:
+If you setup correctly, you should have a folder /data  in the same folder as the script files.
+The folder shoud contain the following files:
 - char_emb.json
 - char2idx.json
 - word_emb.json